Therapist For Anxiety

 Mental health therapy for anxiety disorder

 Anxiety disorders can be manageable or treatable with support from a mental health professional like a therapist.
 There are many forms of anxiety treatment and patients can vary in what they find effective and helpful.
-If you struggle to find a provider who meets your criteria for therapy, such as cost, distance, resources, or availability, you might also consider internet-based anxiety therapy through a platform like BetterHelp, which offers many licensed therapists specializing in anxiety disorders.
+If you struggle to find a provider or therapist who meets your criteria for therapy, such as cost, distance, resources, or availability, you might also consider internet-based anxiety therapy through a platform like BetterHelp, which offers many licensed therapists specializing in anxiety disorders.

 Effectiveness of an online therapist for anxiety